zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-projections.md

 }
 ```

-Each robot is entered into a grid with three columns.
+The  robots from the `QueryCache` are displayed on  a grid that is three columns wide.
 The `name` column and the `status` column are the same data as that of the model, but the third column is a combination of the model and manufacturer properties from the model object in the `QueryCache`.
 The working copy is located at [https://aka.ms/portalfx/projection](https://aka.ms/portalfx/projection).

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.